XARELTO®: Clinical trial and real-world evidence in stroke risk reduction in patients with nonvalvular atrial fibrillation (NVAF)

 Extensive evidence of stroke risk reduction in patients with NVAF1-3

-ROCKET AF trial design: A randomized, phase 3, multicenter, active-controlled, double-blind, double-dummy, event-driven study.
-Patients received XARELTO® 20 mg once daily (15 mg once daily in patients with CrCl 30 mL/min to 49 mL/min) (n=7131) or dose-adjusted warfarin (n=7133) titrated to an INR range of 2.0 to 3.0.
+Trial design: A randomized, phase 3, multicenter, active-controlled, double-blind, double-dummy, event-driven study.
+Patients received XARELTO® 20 mg once daily (15 mg once daily in patients with moderate renal impairment defined as CrCl 30 mL/min to 49 mL/min) (n=7131) or dose-adjusted warfarin (n=7133) titrated to an INR range of 2.0 to 3.0.

 Study endpoints: The primary efficacy endpoint was stroke (ischemic or hemorrhagic) and SE.
 The principal safety endpoint was a combination of major bleeding and clinically relevant nonmajor bleeding events.

 ROCKET AF Post Hoc Obesity Analysis2

 Study design: Post hoc analysis of the ROCKET AF trial where patients were grouped according to BMI: 18.50 kg/m2 to 24.99 kg/m2 (n=3289); 25.00 kg/m2 to 29.99 kg/m2 (n=5535); ≥30 kg/m2 (n=5206).

 Study endpoints: The primary efficacy endpoint was the composite of stroke and SE.
 Secondary efficacy endpoints were stroke and ischemic stroke.
 The principal safety endpoint was the composite of major and nonmajor clinically relevant bleeding events.